 Georgia's indicative financial allocation for 2014 - 2017 is €335 – 410 million.
 The country received a total of €452.1 million in EU assistance between 2007 and 2013.

 Most EU assistance to Georgia is channelled through Annual Action Programmes under the European Neighbourhood and Partnership Instrument (ENPI).
 The thematic assistance programmes focusing on specific sectors such as human rights or civil society are another source of funding.

-Georgia is also part of the Eastern Partnership since its launch in 2009.
-Under this initiative, closer political association and economic integration with the EU is being promoted by encouraging governments to reform and by strengthening civil society's role in the development process.
+Georgia has also been part of the Eastern Partnership since its launch in 2009.
+This initiative promotes closer political association and economic integration with the EU by encouraging governments to reform and by strengthening the role of civil society in development.